kubecost/docs/efficiency-idle.md

 Efficiency targets can depend on the SLAs of the application -- see our notes on [request right-sizing](./api-request-right-sizing-v2.md) for more details.

-Most teams we’ve seen end up targeting idle in the following ranges.
+It's recommended to target idle in the following ranges:

 * CPU: 50%-65%
 * Memory: 45%-60%